Parliamentary System in Alberta

 The parliamentary system in Alberta has three branches: the legislative, which makes the laws; the executive, which puts laws into force and administers legislation; and the judicial, which applies and interprets laws through

 the courts.
 The Legislative Assembly of Alberta is the legislative branch.
 The executive refers to the Premier and other Cabinet Ministers.
-The judiciary refers to the three-level Alberta court system, which includes the Provincial Court of Alberta,
+The judiciary refers to the three-level Alberta court system, which includes the Court of Justice,

 the Court of King’s Bench and the Court of Appeal.

 In Alberta, the Lieutenant Governor represents the monarch in the Crown’s role as the head of state.